dj098/LUAParser/README.md

-# LIUAParser
+# LUAParser

 A Simple LUA language parser

 LUA Parser

-This repository contains code base of 2 phase parser for loop constructs of LUA programming language written in C using flex and bison.
+This repository contains code base LUA programming language written in C using flex and bison.
 Supported features include:

     Parsing constructs of LUA